MinchinWeb/blog.minchin.ca/content/20170226-post-stats-for-pelican-110-released.md

 ## Requirements

 *Post Stats* depends on (and is really only useful with) Pelican.
-The plugin also requries Beautiful Soup 4 to process your content.
+The plugin also requires Beautiful Soup 4 to process your content.
 If the plugin is installed from pip, these will automatically be installed.
 These can also be manually installed with pip: